nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 Things you cannot do with Java Generics:

-- Instantiate using primitive types.
-Instead of `char` use `Character`, etc.
+- Instantiate using primitive types. *Instead* of `char` use `Character`, etc.
 - Create instances of Type parameters.
-The Type Parameter is a hint for the compiler, not a concrete Type.
+The *Type Parameter is a hint* for the compiler, not a concrete Type.
 - Declare static fields using Type parameters.
-Static fields are class-level variables.
+Static fields are *class-level variables*.
 - Use casts or `instanceof` with parameter types.
-Type Erasure makes this an impossible execution at runtime.
+Type Erasure makes this impossible execution at runtime.
 - Create Arrays of parmeterized types.
 A list of a list cannot be an Array of Objects containling List of type T.
 - Create, Catch, or Throw Objects of Parameterized types.
 Generic *Classes* cannot extend `Throwable` Class directly or indirectly.
-- Overload a method where the formal parameter types of each overload erase to the same raw type.
+- Overload a method where the formal parameter types of each overload get 'erased' to the same raw type.

 *Note*: A method *can* throw a placeholder type e.g. `public void parse(File file) throws T {...}`.